Orlando2045 Lockup 10

 The visioning process relies on input from various stakeholders and government partners in the Orlando area and other business leaders, chambers of commerce, nonprofits, and others.

-Representatives of these groups, with the help of the steering committee, guide the process by:
+Representatives of these groups, with the help of the steering committee, guided the process by:

 Visioning Surveys

-Through a process known as a Delphi Panel, we identified key themes that indicate the direction of the Orlando and Central Florida region.
-We then explored how likely substantial improvement or progress will be made on each theme by the year 2045 in addition to their anticipated impact.
+Through a process known as a Delphi Panel, participants representing a cross section of the Orlando regional business community identified key themes that indicate the direction of the Orlando and Central Florida region.
+Participants then explored how likely substantial improvement or progress will be made on each theme by the year 2045 in addition to their anticipated impact.

 The Big Sort